rtous/fo/docs/input_output_formatting.md

 If the period is specified without an explicit value for precision, 0 is assumed.

 * Will display PRECISION digits after the decimal point (even the zeros at the right).

+Examples:

+	printf("%0.2f", 3.1412);
+	3.14

+	printf("%4.4d", 21);
+	0021

 ### FLAG

 	-		left justify
-	+		always display sign spaces	display space if there is no sign 0		Left-pads the number with zeroes (0) instead of spaces
+	+		always display sign
+	space   positive numbers will include a leading space 0		Left-pads the number with zeroes (0) instead of spaces
-	#		use alternate form of specifier
+	#		use alternate form of specifier (advanced)

-### Typical examples

-	printf("%0.2f", 3.1412);
-	3.14
+Examples

 	printf("%04d", 21);
 	0021

-	long int l = 2147483648;
-	printf("%ld", l);
-	2147483648

 ## Control codes